-7.4.1 A certain amount of abrasive surge is normal at start-up.
+- 7.4.1 A certain amount of abrasive surge is normal at start-up.
 Should the flow of abrasive continue to surge, reduce the amount of abrasive in the air stream by adjusting the metering valve.
-Adjust per Section 4.1.

-7.4.2 Check the abrasive trap and exhaust muffler for blockage.
+Refer to Section 4.1. - 7.4.2 Check the abrasive trap and exhaust muffler for blockage.
 Slow depressurization will load the blast hose with abrasive, and cause surging at start-up.
-Refer to Section 7.7.
+Refer to Section 7.7. - 7.4.3 Make sure the choke valve is fully open.
+The valve is open when the handle position is in-line with the piping.